 “It’s almost Valentine’s Day!”
 Just hearing the phrase is enough to make most collegiettes anxious.
-We generally fall into one of two categories in our feelings about this holiday: Valentine’s Day lovers and Valentine’s Day haters.
-But even if you are among the few in the “lovers” group, there are enough horror stories about the day to make even the most “hopeless romantic” shudder.
+We generally fall into one of two categories: Valentine’s Day lovers and Valentine’s Day haters.
+But even if you are among the few in the “lovers” group, there are enough horror stories about the day to make even the most hopeless romantic shudder.

-So whether you’re single and feeling a little bitter this Valentine’s Day or happily celebrating with your BF, Her Campus has gathered anecdotes about how the day took a horrific turn for some collegiettes.
+So whether you’re single and feeling a little bitter this Valentine’s Day or happily celebrating with your SO, check out these anecdotes about how the day took a horrific turn for some collegiettes.

 - Mary Beth, Aquinas College